Explore the suite.

 Get measurable results with software and services that take the complexity out of healthcare from online appointment and registration to billing and reputation management.

-A new report shows a spike in starting salaries for urgent care doctors and others across the U.S. as the physician shortage continues.
-The high demand for doctors is good news for those hoping to practice medicine in urgent care, however it underscores the ongoing struggle to hire and retain urgent care physicians.
+A new report suggests urgent care doctor salary rates are higher for starting positions as the physician shortage continues.
+The high demand for doctors across various specialties is good news for those hoping to practice medicine in urgent care, however it underscores the ongoing struggle to hire and retain urgent care physicians.

 Urgent care physicians were ninth on the list of most recruited specialists—up from 20th last year—highlighting the growing consumer demand for immediate care services.
 The average salary for an urgent care doctor rose from $210,000 last year to $221,000 in the most recent study.
 The data comes from the Merritt Hawkins’ 2016 Review of Physician and Advanced Practitioner Recruiting Incentives, which studied more than 3,300 recruiting assignments from April 1, 2015 to March 31, 2016.